conduktor/conduktor-docs/docs/platform/get-started/installation/get-started/AWS.md

  - Specify the Image URI and version for conduktor monitoring.
 You should use the most recent major/minor version.
     - eg: `conduktor/conduktor-console-cortex:<tag>`

-Add the below Port mappings:
+Add the below port mappings:
 - 9090 | TCP | conduktor-cortex-9090-tcp
 - 9010 | TCP | conduktor-cortex-9010-tcp
 - 9009 | TCP | conduktor-cortex-9009-tcp